meffordh/KnowledgeHunter/README.md

 npm install
 ```

-3. Set up LinkedIn OAuth:
+3. Set up environment variables:
-   - Create a LinkedIn application at https://www.linkedin.com/developers/apps
+   - Create a `.env` file in the root directory
-   - Enable "Sign In with LinkedIn using OpenID Connect"
-   - Add your callback URL: `https://your-domain.com/api/auth/linkedin/callback`
-   - Configure the required scopes: `openid`, `profile`, `email`, `w_member_social`
-   - Copy your Client ID and Client Secret to the environment variables
+   - Add all required environment variables as shown above

 4. Start the development server:
 ```bash